 The Steel Tongue Drum is also known as the Tank Drum or Hank Drum.

-It was invented by Dennis Havlena in 2007.
+The first metal tongue drum made in the Hang style that we commonly see was invented by Dennis Havlena in 2007.
 Dennis named his version of the tongue drum, Hank Drum (Hang and Tank combined).
-It’s worth noting that before the Hank Drum was invented there were a number of forerunners.
+It's worth noting that before the Hank Drum was invented there were a number of forerunners.
 You can read more about its predecessors and the history of the Steel Tongue drum on our Hang History Page.

 Since 2007, many inventors have created their own versions of the instrument.
 Due to the success of the Hang, hand pans are becoming increasingly more popular.